finos/common-domain-model/CONTRIBUTING.rst

 Modelling checklist
 ^^^^^^^^^^^^^^^^^^^

+The CDM can be edited using a modelling platform called `Rosetta <https://ui.rosetta-technology.io>`_, which is accessible via a web browser.

 Before you start editing the CDM using Rosetta, please go through the following modelling checklist:

 - Use latest available CDM version